lvkins/JanushApp/docs/Readme.md

 ### Adding a product: auto detection
 * * *
-Janush will do it's best to detect the product automatically.
+Janush will do its best to detect the product automatically.
 ![Add Auto](/assets/images/ui/add1.png)

 ### Adding a product: manually